Complete Golf Store Business Logo

 The forged steel gives the ZX5 a fantastic feel and a simple launch, allowing you to hit the ball further.
 The V-shaped sole is a Srixon trademark that the brand has maintained over the years.
 It facilitates superior interaction with the grass.

-In contrast to the ZX7 irons, the Srixon ZX5 is designed for golfers with a greater handicap.
+In contrast to the ZX7 irons, the Srixon ZX5 are designed for golfers with a greater handicap.
 However, the company asserts that they are equally useful to individuals with low handicaps.

 The manufacturer apparently intends for these irons to be a "jack of all trades" set.
 Based on our testing, however, we believe that the Srixon ZX5 irons are suitable for mid-handicappers.